galaxyproject/galaxy-hub/content/news/2023-02-23-structured-data-exports-ro-bco/index.md

 If the plugin needs to display additional components as part of the custom actions, for example for additional metadata, it should be done inside a modal like in the example above, and the additional component should be placed in a subfolder with the name of the plugin.

-This work is based on previous work from John Chilton, who added a backend component and APIs for serving files.
+This work is based on previous work from [John Chilton](https://github.com/jmchilton), who added a backend component and APIs for serving files.

-@pauldg @jmchilton @HadleyKing @davelopez @stain
+Thanks to [David](https://github.com/davelopez), [Paul](https://github.com/pauldg), [Hardley](https://github.com/HadleyKing), and [Stian](https://github.com/stian) for working on this project.